Michael Massey Player Props: Royals vs. Red Sox

 Michael Massey At The Plate

-- Massey is hitting .218 with nine doubles, a triple, nine home runs and 19 walks.
+- Massey has nine doubles, a triple, nine home runs and 19 walks while hitting .219.

-- In 9.4% of his games this year, he has hit a long ball, and 3.1% of his trips to the dish.
+- He has gone deep in eight games this season (9.3%), homering in 3.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.